el-tocino/localcroft/README.md

 ### precise uploads

-Run the uploader.py in a screen session on a viable host.
+Run the uploader.py in a screen session on a friendly host.
 Requires flask.
 May need to edit to adjust listen IP or save directory.
 This makes use of the listener.url config.
-Also will require adjusting mic.py to only upload the audio portion (remove the comma from the audio line (353?) and then comment out the metadata line.
-Will add it here in a bit.
+Swap the mic.py in mycroft-core/mycroft/client/speech for this repo's version.

 ### config